 Is it enough, then, for people to just work hard and then recognize later that it was the grace of God?

-I would suggest that the fact that our work is God’s grace in us affects not only who gets ultimate credit and thanks for the work but also how we work.
+No. The work of God’s grace in us affects not only who gets ultimate credit for the work but also how we work.

-Here are four ways in which I believe that we will work, if we believe that all that we do is the gift of God’s grace:
+Here are four ways in which we will work, if we believe that all that we do is the gift of God’s grace:

-- We will maintain an attitude of humble dependence on God for anything we do.
+- We will maintain an attitude of humble dependence on God for any good we do.

 - We will maintain a life of prayer.
 If we believe God’s grace is the source of any good in us, let us ask for it!